Economics of corruption: Corruption and disincentive for innovation

-There may be a disincentive for innovation also because the legal system of corrupted economies is not trustworthy enough.
+In the articles devoted to the innovative development of the country, corruption is practically not considered as a factor related to innovation.
+Innovation activity, due to its specificity, is an unobservable variable.
+Many researches measure the level of innovation using patents.
 Potential inventors cannot be sure that their invention will be protected by patents and not copied by those who could bribe the authorities.
 That could be the reason why emerging countries usually import technology instead of innovating within their societies.